-At June 30, 2005, we had approximately 60 full time equivalent employees, including the individuals listed above.
+At June 30, 2006, we had approximately 61 full time equivalent employees, including the individuals listed above.
 The statutory full time equivalent limit on OSLA employees presently is 68.
-We may hire additional employees in the Fiscal Year beginning July 1, 2005 because of the growth in our business.
+Due to the growth in our business, we have budgeted new positions for staffing during the Fiscal Year 2006-07 that would bring total staffing up to 68.